 Metatarsalgia is a painful condition we frequently see at the San Diego Running Institute.
-This video and article will define “metatarsalgia” and provide possible causes and treatment options for metatarsal pain.
+This article will define “metatarsalgia” and provide possible causes and treatment options for metatarsal pain.

 What is Metatarsalgia?